 Treatment for scarlet fever is the same as for strep throat.
 Your child's healthcare

-Acetaminophen or ibuprofen (for fever or throat pain).
+- Giving acetaminophen or ibuprofen for fever or throat pain.
 Never give aspirin to

-a child,

-it can cause a dangerous condition called Reye Syndrome.
+a child.
+It can cause a dangerous condition called Reye syndrome.

 There is no vaccine to prevent strep throat or scarlet fever.
 Children who have strep